 About the Test

 The test requires a half of a day to complete.
 It consists of five 35-minute multiple-choice questions and one 35-minute writing sample.
-The multiple-choice questions are designed to objectively measure students’ skills in reading comprehension, and analytical and logical reasoning.
+The multiple-choice questions are designed to objectively measure students’ skills in reading comprehension, analytical reasoning, and logical reasoning.

 The LSAT score is comprised of four out of the five of the multiple-choice sections.
 One of the five sections is not scored.
 The section that is not scored is used to evaluate potential questions for new tests.
 The writing section is also not scored.
 Copies of the writing sample are sent to the law schools with the LSAT score.